From Argonavis: Concept

 On November 5, 2019, Bushiroad announced that the franchise will have both anime series scheduled for Spring 2020, and a rhythm mobile game for early spring 2021 release.
 The game story takes place after the story in the anime.
 The franchise also introduced three new bands: εpsilonΦ, Fujin Rizing!, and Fantome Iris.
 The bands will be featured in the new game along with the Argonavis and Gyroaxia.

 Characters

 Argonavis

-A college students band based in Hakodate, Hokkaido.
+A college students pop rock band based in Hakodate, Hokkaido.